How can you stay safe in Nairobi, Kenya?

 Safe commuting: Which mode of transport should you use in Nairobi?

-In order to ensure your total safety in a taxi, download the official app and make the booking yourself.
+To ensure your total safety in a taxi, download the official app and make the booking yourself.
 Check the driver ratings if you want, and judge for yourself if he is a good person based on the experience of other passengers.
 Take the number of the taxi and driver number and send it to a friend.
-With Uber, it is possible for another person to monitor the journey for you to ensure that you do not make unnecessary stops or take detours.
+Share your Uber ride with another person for security monitoring so they can ensure that you do not make unnecessary stops or take detours.

 How to stay safe during the rainy season

 Nairobi has experienced crazy traffic jams during the rainy seasons because of abrupt flooding.
 The majority of the city dwellers also like to use private means during the rainy season for convenience purposes, so many cars are on the roads during those times.
 We have had cases where people leave work at 5 only to find a bridge has been swept off or flooded, and so they have to wait or use another route.
 School children have been trapped on the road for a whole night due to flood-related causes.
 Houses have also experienced flooding and leaders forced to evacuate people from their homes during the rainy season.